winesapOS/winesapOS/README.md

 # Mac Linux Gaming Stick

 Linux gaming, on a stick, designed for Mac enthusiasts.
-This is an opinonated take on creating a portable USB flash drive with Linux installed to enable gaming on a Mac (or any laptop) via Steam and Proton/Wine.
+This is an opinonated take on creating a portable USB flash drive with Linux installed to enable gaming on a Mac (or any computer) via Steam and Proton/Wine.

 **TABLE OF CONTENTS**